IS THIS A DREAM OR COULD IT BE CAMELOT ?

 Perhaps this site will stir something deep within to inspire folks.
 There is just something about this place for those of us who have spent time here, that we cannot forget or let go of.

 All of us here are stewards of Groton Pond.
 We respect our neighbors, wildlife and nature.
 "We care and take care".
 It is expected of anyone who comes to visit will do the same.
+Please do not let your dogs run loose and bark for periods of time.
 Enjoy your visit.
 Welcome to Groton Pond !

 Goodness and beauty reign here!